-However, you should keep in mind that the exact nature of your health insurance coverage for drug and alcohol treatment facilities that accept Medicaid will differ from one state to another.
-Although Medicaid will cover your rehabilitation for drug addiction, substance use disorders, and co-occurring mental health conditions, states for the most part make the final decision about the specific services that are reimbursable.
+However, you should consider that the exact nature of your health insurance coverage for alcohol and drug rehabilitation centers that accept Medicaid will vary from one state to another.
+Although Medicaid will cover your rehab for drug and alcohol addiction, substance use disorders, and co-occurring mental health conditions, states generally get to make the final decision about the specific services that are to be reimbursed.